-She cares deeply about career educators and safeguarding the retirement benefits that they’ve earned.
-It’s why she was elected to serve as a board trustee representing the union in the Teachers’ Retirement System, utilizing the expertise she gained after years as a UFT pension specialist on Staten Island.
-Ensuring that UFT members get to enjoy the pensions they deserve energizes her work; she is devoted to ensuring that the pension system remain solvent for both today’s and tomorrow’s members.
+Penny cares deeply about career educators and safeguarding the retirement benefits they’ve earned.
+Utilizing the expertise she gained after years as a UFT pension specialist, Penny was elected to serve as a board trustee representing the union in the Teachers’ Retirement System, and it’s why the board subsequently elected her to serve as its chairwoman.
+Ensuring that UFT members get to enjoy the pensions they deserve energizes her work; she is devoted to making sure that the pension system remain solvent for both today’s and tomorrow’s members.

 On the national front, Penny serves as the co-chair of the American Federation of Teachers Trustee Council, the National Council on Teacher Retirement, and serves as a member of the National Council of Public Employee Pension.
 In recognition of her fiduciary achievements, Penny has been named to the National Association of Securities Professionals’ Wall Street Hall of Fame.
 In addition, she sits on the board of the New York State United Teachers.